osposweb/osposweb.github.io/Local-Deployment-using-LEMP-(Linux,-Nginx,-MariaDB,-PHP7.0-&-Adminer)-on-Ubuntu-16.04.md

 # 7: Install 'Adminer' ('phpmyadmin' equivalent)

 Adminer is a free opensource data base management tool like phpmyadmin.
-It is very ightweight and easy to install.
-It also support various themes.
+It is very ightweight and easy to install and also supports various themes.
 Download Adminer from here:

  https://github.com/vrana/adminer/releases/download/v4.2.5/adminer-4.2.5.php

- and place it in var/www/html folder.
+ Place it in var/www/html folder.
  To access it, type in your browser `localhost/adminer-4.2.5.php`

 # 8: Fix MariaDB bug in ubuntu 16.04